janmedrek/beacons/README.md

 # beacons

-A flutter project scanning nearby beacons and reacting to their ids.
+A small Flutter Proof-Of-Concept for scanning nearby beacons and reacting to their ids.